wdanilo/luna-rfcs/text/0000-luna-build.md

 def TestMain:
     testResult = myTest
-    testResult
+    print testResult
 ```

 Let's run `luna test` and see what we get!
-Luna automatically converts a boolean
-output from `TestMain` into a return code on stdout, so we see `0` and we're all
-happy!
-Our code works properly.
+By default, the test suite will just
+end with `System.exit`, and it is up to you to provide some output.
+Fortunately,
+we've thought of this and we print the result of our test to `stdout`.
+Given
+that we see `True`, we can be happy; our code works properly!

 You haven't touched your project in a while, but you've heard that there's a new
-version of your dependency `acme-missiles` that makes it even more exciting!
+version of your dependency `AcmeMissiles` that makes it even more exciting!
 We
 want it, but Luna doesn't automatically upgrade dependencies (getting you all
 the reproducible build goodness).
 In this kind of situation, however, we _want_
 the new version!
-All we have to do is type `luna upgrade acme-missiles`, and
+All we have to do is type `luna update AcmeMissiles`, and
 Luna Build will automatically upgrade us to the latest version!
 Now if we run
-`luna build; luna exec` again, we see the more exciting result:
+`luna run` (shorthand for `luna build; luna exec`) again, we see the more
+exciting result:

 ```
 Fire!!!
 Fire!!!
 Fire!!!